dupeone/kinetic-airport-sculpture/README.md

-✈️ Kinetic Airport Data Sculpture
+✈️ Airport Flow — A Kinetic Data Sculpture

 ![Preview](media/KINETIC_still.jpg)

-A physical visualization of movement.
+A physical system that turns live airport activity into motion.

-This project transforms real-time airport activity across New York City into motion — using servo-driven rods to make invisible systems visible.
+Four rods move continuously — reflecting the flow of people arriving and departing across New York City.

-Built in ~1 week.
+What is normally abstract data becomes something you can watch.

 🎥 Demo